saghul/pycares/docs/channel.rst

         Translate the host/port argument into a sequence of 5-tuples that contain all the necessary arguments for creating a socket connected to that service.

         Callback signature: ``callback(result, errorno)``

-    .. py:method:: gethostbyname(name, family, callback)

-        :param string name: Name to query.

-        :param int family: Socket family.

-        :param callable callback: Callback to be called with the result of the query.

-        Retrieves host information corresponding to a host name from a host database.

-        Callback signature: ``callback(result, errorno)``